Triskel-es/triskel-es/data/blog/how-to-customize-astrowind-to-your-brand.md

 ---
 publishDate: 'Aug 10 2022'
-title: 'How to customize AstroWind template to suit your branding'
+title: 'How to customize studio Triskel to suit your desires...'
 description: 'Sint sit cillum pariatur eiusmod nulla pariatur ipsum.
 Sit laborum anim qui mollit tempor pariatur nisi minim dolor.
 Aliquip et adipisicing sit sit fugiat'
 image: '~/assets/images/colors.jpg'
-tags: [astro, tailwind css, theme]
+tags: [triskel, color, formatos]
 canonical: https://astrowind.vercel.app/how-to-customize-astrowind-to-your-brand # When posting content to multiple platforms at the same time (such as this website and Medium) and want to specify the ultimate authority.
 Remove it to automatically generate canonical
 ---